 Now let’s see how the returns of direct plans have fared since when they came into being (in early-2013).

-I have chosen the Large-Cap Funds category (from SEBI-specified mutual fund categories) and taken the few popular and big funds as an example (and not as fund recommendations) here.
+I have chosen the Large-Cap Funds category (from SEBI’s latest mutual fund categories) and taken the few popular and big funds as an example (and not as fund recommendations) here.

 As you will see below, the Direct Plan of any chosen fund has given higher returns (or lower losses) in each year of existence when compared with the regular version:

-Some people feel (and after being intentionally confused by regular-plan sellers like MF distributors, agents, banks which always sell regular plans) that Direct Plans are expensive than regular plans – after all, NAV of direct is higher.
+Some people feel (and after being intentionally confused by regular-plan sellers like MF distributors, agents, banks that always sell regular plans) that Direct Plans are more expensive than regular plans – after all, NAV of direct is higher.

-But this is a wrong way of thinking.
+But this is the wrong way of thinking.
 And the opposite is true.